queens-satellite-team/Space-School/lab2/lab2.md

 ```

 `voltage_reading = analog_data * (5.0/1024.0);`
 As stated in section 2.1, when we use the analog inputs we have to map the maximum voltage the sensor can have to the maximum value that the ADC can have.
-We can do this with a simple ratio shown below.
+We can do this with a simple ratio shown below where the left side is always a constant.

 ```